soti/GoCdEmailNotificationPlugin/README.md

 # Email Notification plugin

-GoCD Email Notification that send a mail to developers who commited new changes since last successful build
+GoCD Email Notification that send a mail to developers who commited new changes since last successful build (including newly commited changes on all upstream pipelines).

 ## Building the code base